 - Achieving diversity goals and benchmarks

-Delivering these services across a broad range of contexts including settlement, out-of-home care, disability, youth, employment and housing enables SSI Training to be relevant across industry.
+Delivering these services across a broad range of contexts including settlement, out-of-home care, disability, youth and employment enables SSI Diversity Training to be relevant across industry.

-SSI Training has a number of workshops that can be delivered in-house.
-SSI Training workshops are designed following adult learning principles that are engaging and interactive.
+SSI Diversity Training has a number of workshops that can be delivered in-house.
+These workshops are designed in line with adult learning principles that are engaging and interactive.